Moringa Tea Benefits For Health, Nutrition, And Preparation

 Image: Shutterstock

 Many poor countries struggling with war, lack of clean drinking water, or cultivable soil, aren’t able to provide sufficient food and nutrition to the people.
 Children in such countries are prone to suffering from chronic malnutrition.
 Moringa leaves, packed with essential vitamins and minerals, might help combat hunger and help in adding nutritive value to their diet (5).
+Moringa leaves benefits extend to the treatment of anemia as well.
+They are rich in iron and help in treating anemia by increasing blood iron levels (6).

-Moringa leaves are also very rich in iron and have been found to be helpful in treating anemia by increasing blood iron levels (6).
 The high amount of vitamin C also helps in increasing iron absorption in the body.
 This also makes moringa a significant source of nutrition in improving the health of malnourished kids.

 In addition, anecdotal evidence suggests that the anti-inflammatory compounds in moringa tea may help soothe the stomach and improve digestion.
 However, more research is needed on this subject.